 Short Abstract: Diagonal games are a useful benchmark to study cognitive limitations in strategic settings, both for exploring predictions of theoretical models and for experimental implementations.

-Recommenders' Originals: Integrated Recommender Systems and Vertical Foreclosure (2020) with Guy Aridor with Jonathan Libgober and Jack Willis
+Recommenders' Originals: Integrated Recommender Systems and Vertical Foreclosure (2020)

+with Guy Aridor

 Short Abstract: The ability of platforms to bias their recommendations can lead to vertical foreclosure, but separating recommendation and production is not always welfare improving.

 Retractions (2020)